AdobeDocs/experience-platform.sv-SE/help/destinations/api/activate-segments-file-based-destinations.md

                            "exclusiveMinimum":0
                         }
                      },
-                     "description":"Values that are directly related with the segment realization.
-This payload exists with the same 'validUntil' as the segment realization.
+                     "description":"Values that are directly related with the audience realization.
+This payload exists with the same 'validUntil' as the audience realization.
 Note that the intention is that exactly one payload value be included, as indicated by the payload type.
 This was originally modeled using 'oneOf', but due to limitations in our tooling that was removed.
 This more semantically meaningful representation will be re-introduced in the future.", "meta:xdmType":"object",
                      "meta:xdmField":"xdm:payload"
                   },
                   "version":{
                      "type":"string",
                      "title":"Version",
-                     "description":"The version of the segment definition used in this segment assertion.
+                     "description":"The version of the audience definition used in this audience assertion.
 Version can be omitted in audience lists when all memberships versions are the same.", "meta:xdmType":"string",
                      "meta:xdmField":"xdm:version"
                   },